Avast Premium Security Review 2023: Is It Worth It?

 +

-With the reported security scores from SE Lab and pricing plans, Avast Premium Security is a good option for users who want solid antivirus without many extra features.
+With the reported security scores from AV-TEST and pricing plans, Avast One and its other plans are a good option if you want solid antivirus without many extra features.

 +